ManuNeuro/EmmanuelCalvet/_posts/2022-01-12-quantum-tuto-p1.md

 Job Status: job has successfully run
 ```

-If you gave a list of several circuits to be executed, you have to give the circuit as an argument of `get_counts` to get the result of the circuit you want!
+If you gave a list of several circuits to be executed, you have to give the circuit as an argument of the `get_counts()`, to obtain the result of the circuit you want.

 ```python